codecat/blog/content/2017-07-02-nimble-app-framework.md

 title = "Hardware accelerated application framework in C++" date = 2017-07-02 path = "2017/07/hardware-accelerated-application-framework"

+[extra]
+og_description = "I have decided to start working on a new hardware accelerated (cross-platform) application framework in C++, called Nimble Application Framework."
 +++

 I have decided to start working on a new hardware accelerated (cross-platform) application framework in C++, called Nimble Application Framework.